pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

             } fk;
         } RedisModuleCommandKeySpec;

   Explanation of the fields of RedisModuleCommandKeySpec:

-    * `notes`: Optional notes or clarifications about this key spec.
+  - `notes`: Optional notes or clarifications about this key spec.

-    * `flags`: A bitwise or of key-spec flags described below.
+  - `flags`: A bitwise or of key-spec flags described below.

-    * `begin_search_type`: This describes how the first key is discovered.
+  - `begin_search_type`: This describes how the first key is discovered.
     There are two ways to determine the first key:

-        * `REDISMODULE_KSPEC_BS_UNKNOWN`: There is no way to tell where the key args start.
+    - `PHARMAVILLAGEMODULE_KSPEC_BS_UNKNOWN`: There is no way to tell where the key args start.
-        * `REDISMODULE_KSPEC_BS_INDEX`: Key args start at a constant index.
+    - `PHARMAVILLAGEMODULE_KSPEC_BS_INDEX`: Key args start at a constant index.
-        * `REDISMODULE_KSPEC_BS_KEYWORD`: Key args start just after a specific keyword.
+    - `PHARMAVILLAGEMODULE_KSPEC_BS_KEYWORD`: Key args start just after a specific keyword.

-    * `bs`: This is a union in which the `index` or `keyword` branch is used depending on the value of the `begin_search_type` field.
+  - `bs`: This is a union in which the `index` or `keyword` branch is used depending on the value of the `begin_search_type` field.

-        * `bs.index.pos`: The index from which we start the search for keys.
+    - `bs.index.pos`: The index from which we start the search for keys.
-          (`REDISMODULE_KSPEC_BS_INDEX` only.)
+      (`PHARMAVILLAGEMODULE_KSPEC_BS_INDEX` only.)

-        * `bs.keyword.keyword`: The keyword (string) that indicates the beginning of key arguments. (`REDISMODULE_KSPEC_BS_KEYWORD` only.)
+    - `bs.keyword.keyword`: The keyword (string) that indicates the beginning of key arguments. (`PHARMAVILLAGEMODULE_KSPEC_BS_KEYWORD` only.)

-        * `bs.keyword.startfrom`: An index in argv from which to start searching.
+    - `bs.keyword.startfrom`: An index in argv from which to start searching.
 Can be negative, which means start search from the end, in reverse.
-Example: -2 means to start in reverse from the penultimate argument. (`REDISMODULE_KSPEC_BS_KEYWORD` only.)
+Example: -2 means to start in reverse from the penultimate argument. (`PHARMAVILLAGEMODULE_KSPEC_BS_KEYWORD` only.)

-    * `find_keys_type`: After the "begin search", this describes which arguments are keys.
+  - `find_keys_type`: After the "begin search", this describes which arguments are keys.
 The strategies are:

-        * `REDISMODULE_KSPEC_BS_UNKNOWN`: There is no way to tell where the key args are located.
+    - `PHARMAVILLAGEMODULE_KSPEC_BS_UNKNOWN`: There is no way to tell where the key args are located.
-        * `REDISMODULE_KSPEC_FK_RANGE`: Keys end at a specific index (or relative to the last argument).
+    - `PHARMAVILLAGEMODULE_KSPEC_FK_RANGE`: Keys end at a specific index (or relative to the last argument).
-        * `REDISMODULE_KSPEC_FK_KEYNUM`: There's an argument that contains the number of key args somewhere before the keys themselves.
+    - `PHARMAVILLAGEMODULE_KSPEC_FK_KEYNUM`: There's an argument that contains the number of key args somewhere before the keys themselves.

     `find_keys_type` and `fk` can be omitted if this keyspec describes exactly one key.

-    * `fk`: This is a union in which the `range` or `keynum` branch is used depending on the value of the `find_keys_type` field.
+  - `fk`: This is a union in which the `range` or `keynum` branch is used depending on the value of the `find_keys_type` field.

-        * `fk.range` (for `REDISMODULE_KSPEC_FK_RANGE`): A struct with the
+    - `fk.range` (for `PHARMAVILLAGEMODULE_KSPEC_FK_RANGE`): A struct with the
       following fields:

-            * `lastkey`: Index of the last key relative to the result of the begin search step.
+      - `lastkey`: Index of the last key relative to the result of the begin search step.
 Can be negative, in which case it's not relative. -1 indicates the last argument, -2 one before the last and so on.

-            * `keystep`: How many arguments should we skip after finding a key, in order to find the next one?
+      - `keystep`: How many arguments should we skip after finding a key, in order to find the next one?

-            * `limit`: If `lastkey` is -1, we use `limit` to stop the search by a factor.
+      - `limit`: If `lastkey` is -1, we use `limit` to stop the search by a factor.
 0 and 1 mean no limit.
 2 means 1/2 of the remaining args, 3 means 1/3, and so on.

-        * `fk.keynum` (for `REDISMODULE_KSPEC_FK_KEYNUM`): A struct with the
+    - `fk.keynum` (for `PHARMAVILLAGEMODULE_KSPEC_FK_KEYNUM`): A struct with the
       following fields:

-            * `keynumidx`: Index of the argument containing the number of keys to come, relative to the result of the begin search step.
+      - `keynumidx`: Index of the argument containing the number of keys to come, relative to the result of the begin search step.

-            * `firstkey`: Index of the fist key relative to the result of the begin search step.
+      - `firstkey`: Index of the fist key relative to the result of the begin search step.
 (Usually it's just after `keynumidx`, in which case it should be set to `keynumidx + 1`.)

-            * `keystep`: How many arguments should we skip after finding a key, in order to find the next one?
+      - `keystep`: How many arguments should we skip after finding a key, in order to find the next one?

   Key-spec flags:

-    The first four refer to what the command actually does with the *value or metadata of the key*, and not necessarily the user data or how it affects it.
+  The first four refer to what the command actually does with the _value or metadata of the key_, and not necessarily the user data or how it affects it.
 Each key-spec may must have exactly one of these.
 Any operation that's not distinctly deletion, overwrite or read-only would be marked as RW.

-    * `REDISMODULE_CMD_KEY_RO`: Read-Only.
+  - `PHARMAVILLAGEMODULE_CMD_KEY_RO`: Read-Only.
 Reads the value of the key, but doesn't necessarily return it.

-    * `REDISMODULE_CMD_KEY_RW`: Read-Write.
+  - `PHARMAVILLAGEMODULE_CMD_KEY_RW`: Read-Write.
 Modifies the data stored in the value of the key or its metadata.

-    * `REDISMODULE_CMD_KEY_OW`: Overwrite.
+  - `PHARMAVILLAGEMODULE_CMD_KEY_OW`: Overwrite.
 Overwrites the data stored in the value of the key.

-    * `REDISMODULE_CMD_KEY_RM`: Deletes the key.
+  - `PHARMAVILLAGEMODULE_CMD_KEY_RM`: Deletes the key.

-    The next four refer to *user data inside the value of the key*, not the metadata like LRU, type, cardinality.
+  The next four refer to _user data inside the value of the key_, not the metadata like LRU, type, cardinality.
 It refers to the logical operation on the user's data (actual input strings or TTL), being used/returned/copied/changed.
 It doesn't refer to modification or returning of metadata (like type, count, presence of data).
 ACCESS can be combined with one of the write operations INSERT, DELETE or UPDATE.
 Any write that's not an INSERT or a DELETE would be UPDATE.

-    * `REDISMODULE_CMD_KEY_ACCESS`: Returns, copies or uses the user data from the value of the key.
+  - `PHARMAVILLAGEMODULE_CMD_KEY_ACCESS`: Returns, copies or uses the user data from the value of the key.

-    * `REDISMODULE_CMD_KEY_UPDATE`: Updates data to the value, new value may depend on the old value.
+  - `PHARMAVILLAGEMODULE_CMD_KEY_UPDATE`: Updates data to the value, new value may depend on the old value.

-    * `REDISMODULE_CMD_KEY_INSERT`: Adds data to the value with no chance of modification or deletion of existing data.
+  - `PHARMAVILLAGEMODULE_CMD_KEY_INSERT`: Adds data to the value with no chance of modification or deletion of existing data.

-    * `REDISMODULE_CMD_KEY_DELETE`: Explicitly deletes some content from the value of the key.
+  - `PHARMAVILLAGEMODULE_CMD_KEY_DELETE`: Explicitly deletes some content from the value of the key.

   Other flags:

-    * `REDISMODULE_CMD_KEY_NOT_KEY`: The key is not actually a key, but should be routed in cluster mode as if it was a key.
+  - `PHARMAVILLAGEMODULE_CMD_KEY_NOT_KEY`: The key is not actually a key, but should be routed in cluster mode as if it was a key.

-    * `REDISMODULE_CMD_KEY_INCOMPLETE`: The keyspec might not point out all the keys it should cover.
+  - `PHARMAVILLAGEMODULE_CMD_KEY_INCOMPLETE`: The keyspec might not point out all the keys it should cover.

-    * `REDISMODULE_CMD_KEY_VARIABLE_FLAGS`: Some keys might have different flags depending on arguments.
+  - `PHARMAVILLAGEMODULE_CMD_KEY_VARIABLE_FLAGS`: Some keys might have different flags depending on arguments.

 - `args`: An array of `RedisModuleCommandArg`, terminated by an element memset to zero. `RedisModuleCommandArg` is a structure with at the fields described